Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems

-At any iteration $t$, the algorithm either (i) stops, in which case the solution is optimal since $\Uset_{t+1} \subset \Uset$; or (ii) $\xvec^*$ is infeasible due to some scenario $\delta$.
+\begin{proof}{Proof of Proposition \ref{prop:complexityStateAugmenting}} At any iteration $t$, the algorithm either (i) stops, in which case the solution is optimal since $\Uset_{t+1} \subset \Uset$; or (ii) $\xvec^*$ is infeasible due to some scenario $\delta$.
 Because $\delta$ belongs to the future sets $\Uset_{t+2}, \Uset_{t+3}, \dots$, we must have that $\xvec^*$ is infeasible to \ref{model:dplp} at any future iterations, i.e., its associated path is never selected as an optimal $\rootnode-\terminalnode$ path.
-Thus, since the number of paths of $\dd^R$ is finite, the algorithm must terminate after all infeasible paths have been exhausted. $\blacksquare$
+Thus, since the number of paths of $\dd^R$ is finite, the algorithm must terminate after all infeasible paths have been exhausted. $\blacksquare$ \end{proof}